rainyrecursion/java-tutorial/tutorial.md

 If it is `false`, then `<step> ` is executed before the statements in the block are run again.

+## `break` and `continue`

+Java's `break` and `continue` statements work the same as those in Python.

+`break` means Java will leave the loop completely.

+`continue` means Java will stop the current iteration of the loop and move on to the next iteration.

+Remember to include a semicolon after `break` and `continue`!

 # Methods

 A Java method is basically a Python function.
 One key difference is that you *must* state the return data type of the function.